Connect with others who understand.

 Genital psoriasis can affect several areas around the genitals, including:

-• Inner and upper thigh
+• Inner and upper thighs

 • The crease between the thigh and genital area